ariliammax/autoharmonize/notebook.md

 It may be debugging information, designs, or general nonsense that happens during development.

-This isn't the "final writeup" of the project... that will come in time.
+This isn't the "final writeup" of the project... that is in [paper/](paper/).

 ## Design